MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

 \paragraph{MILAN \textit{vs.} knowledge distillation.} In MILAN, the decoder reconstructs the representations of the masked patches with the assistance from the encoder's output features of the unmasked patches. {T}he reconstruction loss is computed on both the encoder's output features of the unmasked patches and decoder's output features of the masked patches.
 Here, we perform another ablation by removing the decoder from MILAN.
-The pretraining objective entails training the encoder to predict the target features on the unmasked patches, which becomes a semantic aware knowledge distillation (KD).
-For KD, we also use the image features from the CLIP image encoder as the target, and the pretraining loss is the mean squared error between the normalized target features and the encoder's output features.
-After pretraining, the encoder model is finetuned end-to-end as MILAN.
+The pretraining objective becomes training the encoder only to predict the target features on the unmasked patches, which can be regarded as a semantic aware knowledge distillation (KD) method.
+For KD, we also use the image features from the pretrained CLIP image encoder as the target, and the pretraining loss is the mean squared error between the normalized target features and the encoder's output features.
+After pretraining, the encoder model is finetuned end-to-end with the same recipe a MILAN.
 The results are shown in Table \ref{tab:milan_vs_kd}.
 KD achieves 84.0\% top-1 accuracy, while direct finetuning of the CLIP image encoder only yields 82.1\% accuracy.
-Due to the possible data distribution gap between the pretraining data (YFCC15M) and the finetuning data (ImageNet-1K), finetuning the CLIP image encoder may not lead to a strong performance.
+Due to the possible data distribution gap between the pretraining data (OpenAI's 400M) and the finetuning data (ImageNet-1K), finetuning the CLIP image encoder may not lead to a strong performance.
 But the gap can be overcome by pretraining the model with a KD objective on ImageNet-1K followed by finetuning.
 Moreover, MILAN achieves 1.4\% higher accuracy than KD.
 MILAN creates a more challenging pretraining task, where the model not only needs to predict the latent features of the visible unmasked patches but also learns to reconstruct the representations of the invisible masked patches through the decoder.
-This challenging masked image reconstruction task can better leverage the guidance from the target features and improve the representation quality.
+The masked image reconstruction task can better leverage the guidance from the target features and improve the representation quality.